Built-In Reliability

 If you run operations

 Fewer incidents.
 When a workflow output drifts, the evaluation layer catches it before a customer sees the result.
-The monthly ops report shows quality scores alongside the usual throughput metrics.
+Quality scores are tracked alongside the usual throughput metrics in the audit log.

 If you run finance